Wat Tmai Primary School Well Project – Cambodia

-The community is primarily comprised of rice farmers who harvest their crop at the end of the rainy season and use the rice to feed their families throughout the year.
+The community is primarily comprised of rice farmers who harvest their crops at the end of the rainy season and use the rice to feed their families throughout the year.
 Still, many people do not own land, and choose to ride their bikes across the border into Vietnam to work the fields during the Vietnamese harvest seasons.

-Many young women from the village also make the long commute in tuk-tuks, vans, truck beds and other forms of transportation, which are dangerously overcrowded with women, in order to get to the many factories in Bavet town, a large border town approximately 65 km away.
+Many young women from the village also make the long commute in tuk-tuks, vans, truck beds and other forms of transportation, which are dangerously overcrowded with women, in order to get to the many factories in Bavet town, a large border town of approximately 65 km away.

 Wat Tmai Primary School is the village’s primary school, which currently educates 329 students from the ages of 6 to 13.
-The school contains 20 classrooms, but many are out of use due to deterioration of the buildings.
+The school contains 20 classrooms, but many are out of use due to the deterioration of the buildings.